griba2001/rust-monadic/README.md

 <a name="rdrt_mdo" id="rdrt_mdo"></a>
 ### The ReaderT monad transformer macro rdrt_mdo!

-This monad transformer is strict and works only for monads that implement `Monad + FromIterator + Clone`, and where `from_iter · into_iter == id` such as Vec, LinkedList and VecDeque but not Option and Result.
+This monad transformer is strict and works only for monads that implement `Monad + FromIterator + Clone`, e.g. Vec, LinkedList and VecDeque but not Option and Result which collect values in an container inside.

 This macro requires more type annotations, as the inner monad and the lambda argument may be undetermined.